Homomorphisms between XL-type Artin groups: Graphs with no cut-vertex or separating edge

 When $\Gamma'=\Gamma$, we obtain a generalisation of a result of Vaskou \cite{vaskou2023automorphisms}, namely that $\Aut(A_\Gamma)$ is generated by the conjugations, graph automorphisms, and the global inversion. \end{remark}

-\begin{corollary} Let $A_\Gamma$ be a large-type Artin group of hyperbolic type that satisfies the Cycle of Standard Trees Property.
+\begin{corollary} Let $A_\Gamma$ be an XL-type Artin group that satisfies the Cycle of Standard Trees Property.
 Then $\Out(A_\Gamma)$ is finite if and only if $\Gamma$ is connected, is not an edge, and does not contain a cut-vertex or a separating edge.
 Moreover, when $\Out(A_{\Gamma})$ is finite, $\Aut(A_{\Gamma})$ is generated by the conjugations, the graph automorphisms, and the global inversion. \end{corollary}

 \begin{proof} If $\Gamma$ is connected, not an edge, and has no cut-vertex or separating edge, then the result follows from Remark~\ref{rem:recovering_Vaskou} as in that case one checks that $\Out(A_{\Gamma}) \cong Aut(\Gamma) \times \mathbb{Z} / 2 \mathbb{Z}$, which is finite.